romansko/supnp/README.md

 can be called as described above.

-### 10.6.
-Windows Build
+### Windows Build

 See the section `CMake Build`

-### 10.7.
-CMake Build
+### CMake Build

 In Order to build everything using the cmake build system, you just need to install cmake for your platform.
 Standalone cmake is recommended, IDE's like Visual Studio have built-in support which works, but as cmake in general encourages out-of-source builds and VS writes it's config into the source, cmake-gui should be used on windows.

 All known options have the same meaning as stated in point 10.2.
-In Addition 2 options have been added.
+In Addition, 2 options have been added.

-- DOWNLOAD_AND_BUILD_DEPS: This option is only available if a useable git program was found on your system.
+- DOWNLOAD_AND_BUILD_DEPS: This option is only available if a usable git program was found on your system.
-  With this option on, the pthread4w package will be downloaded while configuring the build-env, then it will be build and installed along with upnp.
+  With this option on, the pthread4w package will be downloaded while configuring the build-env, then it will be build
+- and installed along with upnp.

 - BUILD_TESTING: This option activates the tests.